 If you are interested in visiting beautiful islands in the South Pacific, then Nanumea Tuvalu is the destination for you.
 It is an idyllic destination, complete with panoramic charm and friendly residents.

 They can tell you myths about the island’s history and guide you on a tour.
-Despite being a former war zone, Nanumea is still one of the most beautiful and interesting places to visit in Tuvalu.
+Despite being a former war zone, Nanumea is still one of the most beautiful and interesting places to go in Tuvalu.

 The northernmost island of Tuvalu, Nanumea is home to the largest and oldest military base in the South Pacific.
 During World War II, American troops landed on the island to attack enemy bases in Kiribati.